Background

 Because you see, we, the mentally ill, are like astronauts stranded on some alien planet.

-It is total disorientation.
-The landscape seems foreign.
 We don't know where to turn.
 We don't know what to do.
 We don't even know why should we do anything.

 Mental illness is a state of disconnect, a state of discontinuity and disjointedness.

 Mental illness is a cancer of the soul.
-It's allconsuming.
-It's alldevouring.
+It's all-consuming.
+It's all-devouring.
 It's merciless.
-And its advance is unhindered by any external intervention.

 What happens to us, the mentally ill, internally, is equally puzzling and bewildering.

+We are at a loss.
 We are at a loss as to why we feel the way we do, why the ups and downs, why the confusion, what is external and what is inside us.
-Who did what to whom and why always remains a whodunit never to be resolved by a miraculous Agatha Christie.

 It's a perpetual mystery, first and foremost, to us, the mentally ill.

-There are goodwilling people out there, therapists, social workers, life coaches and academic lecturers such as myself.
+There are good-willing people out there, therapists, social workers, life coaches and academic lecturers such as myself.

-And we try to make sense of the insensible and the senseless.
 We try to imbue meaning into that which is random and chancy and haphazard.
-We try to provide structure with us only chaos.

 And we try to extract and extricate people from the maelstrom of their own agony and the vortex of their own decomposition and disintegration because mental illness is inexorable in many cases.

-And yet they can't.
-There's an enemy from within, a Trojan horse, a fifth column, a gurnika of the mind, a constant bombardment of introjects and voices and delinquent constructs, all conspiring to unsettle, unravel and devastate the inner landscape of the mentally ill.
+There's an enemy from within, a Trojan horse, a fifth column, a Guernica of the mind, a constant bombardment of interjects and voices and delinquent constructs, all conspiring to unsettle, unravel and devour and destroy and devastate the inner landscape of the mentally ill.

-There's no reality.
-There are only cognitive distortions.
 Everyone around the mentally ill is but a shadow, a penumbral apparition.

-Identity is a kind of theater of the absurd, a stream of consciousness uninterrupted by any Marcel Proust, a remembrance of things past that had never existed and a dissociation of memories that should have been there and should have provided the foundation for an identity because forgetting is the core strategy of the mentally ill.
+To them, to the mentally ill, identity is a kind of theater of the absurd, a stream of consciousness uninterrupted by any Marcel Proust, a remembrance of things past that had never existed and a dissociation of memories that should have been there and should have provided the foundation for an identity because forgetting is the core strategy of the mentally ill.

 Depersonalization, autopilot, derealization, the feeling that you're in a movie, a mere spectator or observer obeying some script written not by you, colluding and collaborating with actors, not of your own making and unknown to you.

-There's an all-consuming anxiety catastrophizing in a hostile world, hopelessness as to the outcomes of your own existence and the helplessness to change them.
+There's an all-consuming anxiety catastrophizing in a hostile world, hopelessness as to the outcomes of your own existence andthe helplessness to change them.

 You try to make sense of the world by splitting it into good and bad, right and wrong, victim and perpetrator.

-But the world is made of gray shades.
+But the world is made of grey shades.
+It's never black and white.

+And so you miss out on social cues and sexual cues.
 You fail to understand body language and the messaging and signaling of other people.
+You wander utterly, utterly befuddled, dazzled, bedazzled by the blows of a harsh life.

 And finally, you fade into the long night of your own demise.